bjss-data-academy/apache-spark-databricks/executors.md

 A task is executed on a partition of the data.
 There is one task for each partition.

+## Partition
+A _Partition_ is a chunk of a dataset.

+Many partitions are required to represent the extent of a large dataset.

 # Next
 [Back to Contents](/contents.md)